jashandeep-sohi/pyds/docs/userguide.rst

  <pds.Label object at 0x...>

-However, this is extremely inefficient and leads to high memory usage because the entire file is first read into memory and then parsed.
+However, this is extremely inefficient and results in high memory usage because the entire file is first read into memory and then parsed.
 This is especially true if the file is large.
 A more efficient way of parsing a PDS label in a file, is to use a :obj:`mmap.mmap` (memory mapped file) object::